Great fuel economy; handy hatchback; decent chassis, high-quality interior; quiet at speed; supportive front seats

 Dull acceleration; cramped back seat; restricted cargo space

-The 2016 Lexus CT 200h comes in base and F SPORT trim levels.
+The 2017 Lexus CT200h comes in base and F Sport trim levels.

-The base trim ($32,200) starts with 17-inch alloy wheels, synthetic leather upholstery, a sunroof, keyless entry/ignition, heated mirrors with puddle lamps, a leather-wrapped steering wheel, a 10-way power driver's seat with adjustable lumbar support, a 4-way power adjustable front passenger seat, electroluminescent gauges with a hybrid status monitor, a trip computer, dual-zone automatic climate control, Bluetooth, Siri Eyes Free voice controls for Apple devices and a 6-speaker audio system with a CD player, satellite radio and iPod/USB connectivity.
+The base CT200h ($32,225) starts with 17-in alloy wheels, synthetic leather upholstery, sunroof, keyless entry/ignition, heated mirrors with puddle lamps, leather-wrapped steering wheel with tilt/telescope adjustment, 10-way power driver's seat with adjustable lumbar support, 4-way power-adjustable front passenger seat, electro-luminescent gauges with hybrid status monitor, trip computer, dual-zone automatic climate control, Bluetooth, Siri Eyes Free voice control for Apple devices, and a 6-speaker audio system with CD, satellite radio, auxiliary input and a USB socket.

-The F SPORT ($33,930) adds 17-in wheels, F SPORT exterior trim treatment (including a mesh grille, blacked-out roof and rear spoiler), a sport-tuned suspension, black headliner, aluminum pedals, silver dashboard trim and an F SPORT steering wheel.
+F Sport ($33,955) adds 17-in wheels, F Sport exterior trim treatment (including mesh grille, blacked-out roof and rear spoiler), sport suspension, black headliner, aluminum pedals, silver dashboard trim and an F Sport steering wheel.

 For the most part, options are grouped into packages.
-The Premium package adds rain-sensing wipers, heated front seats, a power passenger seat, a universal garage-door opener, an auto-dimming rearview mirror and a 10-speaker audio system.
-The Luxury package brings perforated leather upholstery, driver's-seat memory functions and auto-dimming exterior mirrors (with automatic tilt-down capability when selecting the reverse gear).
+The Premium package adds rain-sensing wipers, universal garage door opener and an auto-dimming rearview mirror.
+The Luxury package brings perforated leather upholstery, driver's seat memory functions and auto-dimming exterior mirrors (with automatic tilt-down when selecting reverse gear).

-The Navigation package requires the Premium package and brings a navigation system with a 7-in display, the Remote Touch interface, Lexus Enform mobile app integration (including Facebook, Pandora and Yelp), advanced voice recognition and a rearview camera.
+The Navigation package requires the Premium or Luxury package and brings a navigation system with a 7-in display, Remote Touch interface, 10-speaker premium audio system, Lexus Enform mobile app integration (including Facebook, Pandora and Yelp), advanced voice recognition and a rearview camera.
 The Display Audio package is a cheaper version of this bundle for those who can live without navigation.

-Individual options include low-beam LED headlights, a moonroof and parking sensors at both ends.
+Individual options include low beam LED headlights, moonroof, and parking sensors at both ends.

 |Basic||4 Years/50,000 Miles|